willhardy/django-seo/README.rst

 Django SEO tools
 ================

-This is a pre-1.0 version of a set of SEO tools for Django.
+This is a set of SEO tools for Django.
 It allows you to associate metadata with:

 * absolute paths